 Studies have shown that when there are multiple probiotic strains present, they protect each other from environmental stresses.
-Studies show that multi-strain blends of friendly bacteria, have a higher survival rate when passing through the highly acidic proventriculus and gizzard (where the pH is 2.5 - 3.5), than do a single strain or a few strains, when passing through these highly acidic areas of the digestive tract.
+Studies show that multi-strain blends of friendly bacteria, have a higher survival rate when passing through the highly acidic proventriculus and gizzard (where the pH is 2.5 - 3.5).

-Passing through the proventriculus and gizzard is the biggest challenge probiotic bacteria face, because the extreme acidity in those chambers, tends to kill the friendly bacteria in transit.
-For some reason, multi-strain blends are better at surviving these conditions.
+Passing through the proventriculus and gizzard is the biggest challenge probiotic bacteria face, because the high acidity in those chambers, tends to kill the friendly bacteria in transit.
+For some reason, multistrain blends are better at surviving these conditions.
 I can only speculate that the unique secretions of each of these bacteria strains in response to the high acidity of the proventriculus and gizzard, has a collective effect that is greater than the sum of their parts.